-- a) Firearms conditions of acceptance - i.
-Only hunting rifles, shotguns, BB guns, paintball guns, biathlon rifles, starter pistols, air pistols and certain handguns are accepted. - A maximum of 3 firearms per customer may be accepted as checked baggage only. - iii.
+- a) Firearms Conditions of Acceptance - i.
+Only hunting rifles, shotguns, BB guns, paintball guns, biathlon rifles, starter pistols, air pistols and certain handguns are accepted. - ii.
+A maximum of 3 firearms per customer may be accepted as checked baggage only. - iii.
 Certain firearms are prohibited.
-Passengers should contact the Carrier or review its website for more information on these items. - iv.
+Passengers should contact carrier or review its web site for more information on these items. - iv.
 Entry permits must be in the possession of the passenger for the country or countries of transit and destination, if any.
-Non-compliance can result in the seizure of the firearm. - v.
+Non compliance can result in the seizure of the firearm. - v.
 Only passengers age 18 and over may carry a firearm. - vi.
-Passengers wishing to travel with a firearm in their checked baggage are advised to be at the airport a full 30 minutes before the normal recommended check-in time for their flight. - b) Firearms and ammunition packaging c) Ammunition
+Passengers wishing to travel with a firearm in their checked baggage are advised to be at the airport a full 30 minutes before the normal recommended check-in time for their flight. - b) Firearms and ammunition Packaging